ron2015schmitt/Mathematiques/README.md

   + supports greek language characters for variables
   + supports operator definitions for mathematical unicode symbols so that the code really looks like mathematical notation
   + also has multi-character ASCII symbols for each unicode symbol
-* has an http interface for remote computation
+* has an web API for remote computation
 * has a modern, cloud-based package loader
 * has a package repository site, eg [npm for NodeJs](https://www.npmjs.com/) for user-created open-source packages